-Now, translating a website into a responsive one doesn’t come without it’s costs (and we don’t only mean financial).
+Now, translating a website into a responsive one doesn’t come without its costs (and we don’t only mean financial).
 Taking into account the average resolution of displays, you will need to scale your elements accordingly.
-Images, menus, fonts, headers and ads will all need to be scalable to serve all screen sizes and to give universal experience across devices, including ads as well.
-The downside is that you will probably have to rely on “hamburger” menus, slow loading times due to unequal network coverage and the amount of content you should populate the site with.
+Images, menus, fonts, headers, and ads will all need to be scalable to serve all screen sizes and to give a universal experience across devices, including ads as well.
+The downside is that you will probably have to rely on “hamburger” menus, slow loading times due to unequal network coverage, and the amount of content you should populate the site with.

 Consider an app

-There are nearly 6 million apps available today across different platforms, with Google Play and iTunes accounting for more than two thirds of them.
+There are nearly 6 million apps available today across different platforms, with Google Play and iTunes accounting for more than two-thirds of them.
 The number only goes to show the popularity of the platform and maybe an untapped window of opportunity for your business and marketing plan.
-Every bigger company out there has a mobile app and it is nothing strange when you consider the benefits.
+Every bigger company out there has a mobile app and it is nothing strange when you consider the benefits from mobile marketing.

 A well executed mobile strategy, a web and/or app based one can mean a great deal for your business.
 The costs of investing into mobile market are lower than ever and missing out on an opportunity like that could deal a great blow into your operations, especially if you have a harsh competition.